Disney Institute: Inspiring Creativity with StoryTelling

 Last week I flew from New York down to Orlando to, you guessed it, DISNEY WORLD!

 I had the opportunity to graphic record for Austin Brock from the Disney Institute.
 Austin has an amazingly rich visual language and practices what she preaches when speaking on the art of storytelling to Build a Business.
-I was excited to scribe for Austin, it seemed like a perfect match between her visual language and our visual storytelling!
+I was excited to scribe for Austin, it seemed like a perfect match between her visual storytelling language and our visual facilitating!

 As a graphic recorder, some of our favorite speakers follow these rules.
 They increase the value of the presentation by insuring clear understanding, greater memory retention, and just plain ol’ enjoyment from your audience!